adj.可怕的,严重的

 SYNONYMS:

-auspicious, benign, bright, encouraging, favorable, golden, heartening, hopeful, promising, propitious, prosperous2.
+auspicious, benign, bright, encouraging, favorable, golden, heartening, hopeful, promising, propitious, prosperous

 causing fear